Frank L. Clarke

-Francis L. "Frank" Clarke (born 1933) is an Australian business economist, and Emeritus Professor of Accounting at University of Newcastle.
+Francis Lewis Clarke (26 November 1933 – 1 January 2020) was an Australian business economist who was Emeritus Professor of Accounting at University of Newcastle.
 He is best known for his 1997 publication of "Corporate collapse: Regulatory, accounting and ethical failure."

 Clarke received his BEc and his PhD, and has been Professor of Accounting at University of Newcastle.
 After his retirement he was made Honorary Professor at the University of Sydney Business School.
 Clarke was former editor of Abacus, and co-author of The Routledge Companion to Accounting History, and the History of accounting: An international Encyclopedia.

+Clarke died on 1 January 2020, at the age of 86.